dhthwy/r/README.md

 # r

+"And what was the purpose?
+To move out and above this cage.
+However, your intent was to keep everything here and publicize it to all your sicko creeps.

+Fuckin assholes.

+Trust you?
+Hell no. You speak of this and speak of that but you're a fraud who continued and continues this cage for your creeps to jack off to this peep show.
+So fuck ya."

+---

 https://www.youtube.com/watch?v=fZvolvRaww4 - "They say it is based on a true story.
 I'm inclined to agree.
 The connection is uncanny.
 He must be a fag too.
 I quit looking at their garbage as soon as the purpose for doing so ceased to exist.
 Which in the beginning, was research to help me figure things out as I didn't even know anything for certain, and even then it was sporadic and very little data.

 But you turned it into full blown creep.